clokep/relapse/docs/postgres.md

 Relapse will require the python postgres client library in order to connect to a postgres database.

--   If you are using the [matrix.org debian/ubuntu
-    packages](setup/installation.md#matrixorg-packages), the necessary python
-    library will already be installed, but you will need to ensure the low-level postgres library is installed, which you can do with `apt install libpq5`.
--   For other pre-built packages, please consult the documentation from the relevant package.
 -   If you installed relapse [in a virtualenv](setup/installation.md#installing-as-a-python-module-from-pypi), you can install the library with: